amoghak-ds/Automated-Data-Pipeline-using-Lambda-s3-and-Glue/README.md

 2. Create an IAM role for AWS Lambda function, which is triggered when a new JSON file gets uploaded into the S3 source bucket (CloudWatch, S3, Glue permission)
 3. Now, we create a Lambda function (in Python) and add the respective trigger
 4. Create an IAM role for the Glue Job (CloudWatch, S3 full access)
-5. Then, create a Glue Job using the AWS service AWS Glue
+5. Then, create a Glue Job using the service AWS Glue
 6. Set up the environment and now upload a JSON file into the S3 Source bucket
 7. If we now check the destination bucket, we find that the JSON file has been flattened out to a CSV file
 8. Time to clean up!